Subscribe

 KAY/O

-KAY/O has the ability to suppress his enemies’ abilities, something which no other agent can offer.
+KAY/O has the ability to suppress his enemies’ abilities, something that no other agent can offer.
 As powerful as that may sound, it’s difficult to find value out of him.
 For starters, lineups and unpredictability are must with his ZERO/POINT knife—or your enemies will almost always manage to break it.
 His flashes are incredibly potent, but you’d need to time them properly and know their mechanics well to throw a good one for the team.
 Simply put, he isn’t the easiest agent to master, but if you manage to do it, your enemies will shudder at your presence for sure.

 Sova